-Discoveries of Joseph Priestley: Carbon Monoxide – the video
+Discoveries of Joseph Priestley: videos on Carbon Monoxide and Ammonia

-The Friends of Joseph Priestley House have released a video of Priestley’s discovery of carbon monoxide.
-The video includes a review of his discovery and a demonstration of the discovery process in a modern laboratory.
-The video concludes with a discussion of the hazards and uses of carbon monoxide.
+The Friends of Joseph Priestley House have released videos of Priestley’s discoveries.
+The videos include: a review of his discovery a demonstration of the discovery process in a modern laboratory a discussion of the hazards and uses of the gas.

-Viewers of the video are asked to complete a brief survey
+Viewers of the videos are asked to complete a brief survey

 Carbon monoxide discovery here http://www.josephpriestleyhouse.org/learn/discoveries-of-joseph-priestley-carbon-monoxide/